 Flights arriving at EU airports | ✅ Covered |

 These regulations also apply to airlines from Iceland, Norway, and Switzerland.
-This means when you travel with any airline to, from, or within Europe, you likely have these rights.
-It’s important to understand these laws – they’re there to support you if problems occur with your flight.
-They ensure you’re not left on your own when your trip arrangements fall through.
+This means if you’re flying with any airline to, from, or within Europe, you likely have these rights.
+It’s important to know about these regulations – they exist to assist you if something goes wrong with your flight.
+They make sure you’re not stranded when your trip arrangements go awry.

 When You Are Not Entitled to Compensation

-PLAY Airlines isn’t necessarily responsible when flights are delayed or cancelled.
-Sometimes, things happen that the airline can’t control, like really bad weather or unexpected problems.
+PLAY Airlines isn’t necessarily at fault when flights are delayed or cancelled.
+Sometimes, events occur that the airline can’t control, like extreme weather or unforeseen issues.

-For instance, if there’s an abrupt major weather event, an urgent situation at the airport, or a strike by air traffic controllers, PLAY Airlines is not liable.
-These are called “extraordinary circumstances” that the airline is unable to prevent.
+For instance, if there’s a sudden storm, an urgent situation at the airport, or air traffic controllers go on strike, PLAY Airlines is not liable.
+These are called “extraordinary circumstances” that the airline has no control over.

-When these situations occur, you are unlikely to get any compensation.
-The airline isn’t seen as doing anything wrong when these unforeseen difficulties occur.
+When these situations occur, you probably won’t get any compensation.
+The airline isn’t seen as doing anything wrong when these unforeseen difficulties come up.